dalmura/infrastructure/sites/indigo/README.md

 Configure the `SERVERS_STAGING` DHCP server to reference dal-k8s-mgmt-1's VIP: `192.168.77.130`

-We need to configure the following aspects of the DHCP server:
+We need to configure the following aspects of the DHCP server to respond with:
+* Hardcoded string the rPi requires "Raspberry Pi Boot" (Option 43)
 * IP address of the server to boot from (Option 66)
-* Filename/URL of the file to boot (Option 76)
+* Filename/URL of the file to boot (Option 67)

 Mikrotik since v7.4 (and fixed properly in v7.6) have implemented the ability to selectively offer different options above based on client capabilities (arm64 vs amd64), this is called the 'Generic matcher'.